Scorecard prioritization

 - Save the scorecard.

-Note: The allowed range (e.g. 1–N) depends on how many scorecards exist in your workspace.
+Note: the allowed range depends on how many scorecards exist in your workspace.
 New scorecards often default to Top (order 1).
-When priority is expanded to Roleplay or other areas, the same idea applies: set order so the intended scorecard takes precedence.
+When priority is expanded to Roleplay or other areas, the same logic applies.

 How the system uses priority